Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-04-quarantine.md

 She glanced up at the sky, thinking.
 Whatever was going on up there was a mystery.
 Terri hated mysteries, and she could sense that the answer was wrapped up with the Abductees somehow.
 Was that kind of money really so important now that galactic forces had apparently taken an interest in Earth?

-But then again...the world hadn't actually ended, yet.
+But then again... the world hadn't actually ended, yet.
 And in light of that, it seemed probable that it would continue to not end.
 Mr. Johnson's second project was clearly important enough to leave the first unsupervised, and if he had paid so well for the first, well...

 A sensible, frugal woman could satisfy her curiosity all she wanted on that kind of money, well invested.